FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_login_settings.md

 >
 > For more information of how to configure SSO for Administrators, refer to Single Sign-On (SSO) and Single Logout (SLO).

-For information on editing and updating the server configuration files, refer to <a href="../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationfiles" class="MCXref xref">Update configuration files</a>.
+For information on editing and updating the server configuration files, refer to [Update configuration files](../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationfiles).

 ### Pluggable authentication

 Shows the Pluggable authentication status and provides link to the Server Configuration option related with the end-user's available deployed custom plug-ins list.

-For information, refer to <a href="../pluggable_authentication#Pluggable%20authentication" class="MCXref xref">Pluggable authentication</a>.
+For information, refer to [Pluggable authentication](../pluggable_authentication#Pluggable%20authentication).

 ### Configure administrator certificate requirement and level